We help make the financial side of getting a divorce as simple as possible, whilst retaining what you deserve.

 Whereas monogamy is a relationship with just one person, polyamory (‘amor’ is the Latin word for love) involves sexual relationships with more than one person.

-The Polyamory Society describes polyamory as, “the non-possessive, honest, responsible, and ethical philosophy and practice of loving multiple people simultaneously”.
+The Polyamory Society describes polyamory as, “the non-possessive, honest, responsible, and ethical philosophy and practises of loving multiple people simultaneously”.

-For some who practice polyamory, there will be one relationship which takes priority over the others.
-For others, polyamory means that all relationships take on equal importance.
+For some who practice polyamory, there will be one relationship that takes priority over the others, if you were married for example, generally the marriage would take priority.
+In contrast, with polygamy, all relationships take on equal importance and you engage with more than just sexual relations.

-So what is polyamorous marriage?
-Polyamorous marriage is not allowed to be performed in the UK.
+A Polyamorous marriage, (polygamy) is not allowed to be performed in the UK.
 You are only legally able to be married to one person at a time.

 If polyamorous marriage takes place in the UK, the person who is already married may be guilty of bigamy, which is a crime.
-If someone is found guilty of bigamy, they could be given a prison sentence.
+If someone is found guilty of bigamy, meaning they married another person whilst already being married, they could be given a prison sentence.

 Adultery is one of five grounds for divorce.
 For the purposes of divorce, someone is said to have committed adultery if they are married and have had sexual intercourse with a member of the opposite sex who is not their spouse.